 In conjunction with her studio practice, Stephanie also periodically teaches workshops and short classes in needle felting.
 Private and small group classes can be arranged in the San Francisco Bay Area or out of her studio in downtown San Jose; email stephaniegmetz(at)gmail.com for details.

 You may know that felt is a non-woven textile made of wool, but have you considered its sculptural possibilities?
-You can learn to manipulate wool into three-dimensional, free-standing, solid felt sculpture using simple tools and techniques.
-No crocheting or knitting required: instructor Stephanie Metz uses felting needles to coax loose fibers into sophisticated shapes.
-This week-long workshop is a thorough introduction to the tools, processes, and possibilities of needle-felting.
-Class includes hands-on practice, discussion, demonstrations, and slides.
+Using simple tools you can manipulate wool to create three-dimensional, freestanding, solid felt sculptures.
 This class will teach you an innovative use of a humble and inexpensive material that is bound to energize your art making.
 This two-weekend workshop is a thorough introduction to the tools, processes, and possibilities of needle felting.

 2 Sat. & 2 Sun.
 December 5/6 & 12/13

 10 am - 4 pm

 Beginners Workshop: - Saturday, July 18, 10 am - 4 pm

 This one-day workshop conducted in the artist’s studio is a thorough introduction to the tools, processes, and possibilities of needle-felting: creating three-dimensional forms out of wool fiber.
 Class includes hands-on practice, discussion, demonstrations, and slides—surrounded by examples from Stephanie’s body of work.
 Participants will complete a small project to get familiar with the concepts central to this unusual art form, and leave with the skills and knowledge to begin translating their ideas into felt.